 Trick or Treat House – Located in Montlake neighborhood (Hauntlake during October), a local resident named James W. turns his home into the ultimate Halloween house, thrilling trick or treaters and doing a bit of good along the way, too.
 During the entire month of October, bring food donations to the Trick or Treat House for a drive benefitting local charities.

 Seattle Aquarium – The Seattle Aquarium hosts special events for the days around Halloween, including special enrichment activities and treats for some of the sea critters in the house.
 There are also educational programs that involve a little bit of the macabre—salmon dissections, for instance.
-Coloring, face paint and other fun is also on all day.
+Coloring, face paint, and other fun are also on all day.

 Seattle Waterfront – The businesses that line the Seattle Waterfront open their doors to trick or treaters.
 Pair this experience with some time at the Seattle Aquarium for some all-day fun.